Outlier-robust subsampling techniques for persistent homology

 \section{Discussion}

-We proposed two outlier-robust landmark selection techniques, $k --$ landmarks and PH landmarks.
+We proposed novel outlier-robust landmark selection techniques: $k --$ landmarks and two versions of PH landmarks.
 PH landmark selection is the first landmark selection method developed specifically for the use of PH.

 The $k --$ landmarks outperformed existing standard landmark selection methods -- random selection and maxmin selection -- in many cases.
-They however tended to do so for large sampling densities, which are not the most relevant for a good landmark selection technique.
-While $k --$ landmarks did meet our goals for an outlier-robust landmark selection technique, this algorithm has a high computational cost and is difficult to use on a data set with unknown properties as one has to predetermine the number of outliers for the algorithm to find.
+They however tended to do so for large sampling densities, which are not very relevant for data subsampling.
+While $k --$ landmarks did meet our goals for an outlier-robust landmark selection technique, this algorithm has a high computational cost and is difficult to use on a dataset with unknown properties as one has to predetermine the number of outliers for the algorithm to find.

-We found that PH landmarks outperformed the existing standard landmark selection techniques on data sets containing noise, in particular for low landmark sampling densities.
+We found that both versions of PH landmarks outperformed the existing standard landmark selection techniques on datasets containing noise, in particular for low landmark sampling densities.
 We observed this for a wide range of $\delta$ resolution values.
-In most of our data sets, the restriction to dimension 1 for calculating the outlierness values slightly outperformed the version considering all dimensions (which coincides with a restriction to dimension 0 in our cases) for data sets with a high signal content and a low noise content, while dimension 0 performed better for higher noise content.
-Note that for dimension 0 PH landmarks, we used points with small outlierness values as landmarks, while for dimension 1 PH landmarks we used points with large outlierness values as landmarks.
+In most of our datasets, PH landmarks II (vital landmarks) restricted to dimension 1 for calculating the outlierness values slightly outperformed the PH landmarks I (vital landmarks) considering all dimensions (which coincides with a restriction to dimension 0 in our cases) for datasets with a high signal content and a low noise content, while PH landmarks I performed better for higher noise content.